The ultimate Sonicare FAQ has answers about any Philips Sonicare electric toothbrush, one of the world’s most popular brands.

-A blinking light on your Sonicare is perfectly normal, and does not indicate any kind of damage or malfunction.
+A blinking light on your Sonicare FAQ is perfectly normal, and does not indicate any kind of damage or malfunction.
 In fact, it is meant to indicate the level of charge remaining on your battery.

 Your Sonicare electric toothbrush is designed to work for 3 weeks of regular use following a full charge.
 When you aren’t sure how much charge is left, you can place the toothbrush on a charger and observe the LED display.